Dindi Pajares

-Dindi Joy Lacabe Pajares (born May 30, 1993) is a Filipino model, military reservist, entrepreneur, and beauty pageant titleholder who was appointed as Miss Supranational Philippines 2021.
-She represented the Philippines at the Miss Supranational 2021 pageant in Nowy Sącz, Poland and finished as a Top 12 semifinalist.
+Dindi Joy Lacabe Pajares is a Filipina military reservist, and beauty pageant titleholder who was appointed as Miss Supranational Philippines 2021.
+She represented the Philippines at the Miss Supranational 2021 pageant in Nowy Sącz, Poland and finished as a top 12 semifinalist.

 Personal life

-Pajares is a military reservist at the Philippine Air Force Reserve Command and an international cabin crew.
-She also works as an international flight attendant and an entrepreneur owning a small merchandising business in her hometown, Bataan.
+Pajares is a military reservist with the Philippine Air Force Reserve Command, an international flight attendant, and owns a small merchandising business in her hometown, Bataan.

 Pageantry

 Miss Philippines Earth 2011

-Pajares was only 18 years old when she represented Balanga, Bataan at Miss Philippines Earth 2011 held in Puerto Princesa, Palawan.
-She finished in the Top 20.
+Pajares was only 18 years old when she represented Balanga, Bataan at Miss Philippines Earth 2011 held in Puerto Princesa, Palawan, finishing in the top 20.

 Binibining Pilipinas 2016

 She joined Binibining Pilipinas 2016 and represented Balanga, Bataan.
 She was a finalist for the Best in National Costume.
 She finished top 15 to Maxine Medina of Quezon City.

 Binibining Pilipinas 2017

 On her second consecutive year, she joined the Binibining Pilipinas 2017 but was unplaced.